 Do I have to pay for HIV testing?

-If you test at a private clinics you will have to pay.
-You can also buy home testing kits online instead of ordering a free one.
+If you test at a private clinic you will have to pay.
+You can also buy self or postal testing kits online instead of ordering a free one.

 Use our Service Finder tool to find your local sexual health clinic or a Fastest Centre.